The Faces of SSHP

 "It's a very rewarding profession (radiation therapy) that I'm sure I will be in for a very long time."

 Crystal Penaloza is a student in the Radiation Therapy Program.
-She was pre-med in her undergraduate studies, but wasn't sure she wanted to go to medical school, so was pleased to find the field of radiation therapy, where she can be a health care professional, use her pre-med training, and work with patients.
+She was pre-med in her undergraduate studies, but wasn't sure she wanted to go to medical school, so she was pleased to find the field of radiation therapy, where she can be a health care professional, use her pre-med training, and work with patients.
 Read more and watch Crystal's video.

 "I wanted to understand more about how the brain works, what happens when it doesn't work, and why it doesn't work."